govuk-one-login/olse-receiver-accelerator/docs/lambda-solution.md

 The payload in the body will be a Security Event Token (SET).
 A SET is a JWT so can be validated as a JWT.
 Unlike Auth, the public key is provided by the GOV.UK One Login Signal Exchange Transmitter.

-The code for this will only be ran after auth.
+The code for this will only be executed after auth.

 ## Signal Validation